mumble-voip/mumble-www/content/blog/2010-09-27-building-web-services-for-mumble.md

 <!--more-->

-If you take a look at the <a title="mumble wiki" href="https://wiki.mumble.info/wiki/3rd_Party_Applications" target="_blank">3rd party applications</a> Wiki page, you will see that quite a few apps around Mumble have emerged recently, and probably a lot more are currently in development.
+If you take a look at the {{< wiki "3rd Party Applications" "3rd party applications Wiki page" />}}, you will see that quite a few apps around Mumble have emerged recently, and probably a lot more are currently in development.
 This is great, as it makes the Mumble ecosystem a lot more vivid.
 The downside is that if you want to use these applications, you will soon run into problems if each application uses its own protocol to expose information, because using this method will require the server side component and the channel viewer application to match.

 Needing to install a specific server-side component for each individual app would cause a lot of unneccessary work for both installation and maintenance, so being able to use a single server-side component for all apps would be preferable &#8211; especially if your favorite web interface already implemented the server side component.